 Mousuo people live in Matriarchy with women as the absolute authority while men are the obedient side.
 The modern marriage system has never applied here.
 They still keep their own traditional marriage custom—Walking Marriage: men and women would not form marital tie but keep the relationship.
 A man will come into the girl’s room in the night by climbing her high & steep wall, spend a sweet night and then leave for his own home in the early morning.
 The babies the girl delivered would be brought up by her family—mothers and her brothers.

 Nowadays, Lugu Lake is increasingly popular among travelers due to not only its outstanding scenery but also the unique culture, Matriarchy and Walking Marriage.
 Chinasilkroadtours.com is always your reliable partner on your way to explore the world.
-When you want to travel on the Silk Road that Tang Seng and his three apprentices had walked on, we offer various Silk Road Tours for you.
-If you want to track that mysterious Kingdom of Women and would like know more of such culture, we will arrange a Lugu Lake tour and tours around there, are you interested in it?
+If you want to travel along the Silk Road that Tang Seng and his three apprentices had walked on, we will offer various Silk Road tours for you on which you will visit famous historical sites, enjoy stunning natural scenery, and have a good grasp of Silk Road ancient China.
+If you want to track that mysterious Kingdom of Women and would like to know more of such culture, we can arrange you a tour Yunnan China to Lugu Lake and other tours there.
+Are you interested in it?